strayTrain/SimpleGameplayAbilitySystem/docs/pages/blueprint_nodes/attribute_modifiers/attribute_modifiers.md

 ### OnPreApplyModifier

-Called just before the modifier's effects are applied.
-Use this for setup or pre-application logic.
+Called after passing tag requirements and `CanApplyModifier` checks but before the modifier's effects are applied.
+Use this for setup or pre-application logic e.g. Applying resource costs.

 **Parameters:**
 *No parameters*